harrygr/Creuset/readme.md

 - Extensible taxonomies; currently used for _categories_ and _tags_ but can be expanded to others.
 - Repository design pattern with decorators for caching, logging etc.
 - Uses elixir for asset compilation, browserify.
-- Full-featured admin panel with Vue.js components
+- Full-featured admin panel with Vue.js components.

 ## Usage